bentoml/BentoML/docs/source/deployment/heroku.rst

 an easy solution to quickly build, run and scale applications.
 BentoML works great with Heroku.
 BentoServices could quickly deploy to Heroku as API model server for production.

+This guide demonstrates how to deploy a scikit-learn based iris classifier model with BentoML to Heroku.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.

 Prerequsities
 -------------